Meet Our Board Members

 Jud co-authored “The Fine Art of Valuation” in The Mergers and Acquisitions Handbook, published by McGraw-Hill in 1987 and “Determining the Value of Restructuring Alternatives” in Corporate Restructuring, A Guide to Creating the Premium-Valued Company, published by McGraw-Hill in 1990.

 Margaret Trissel joins the Board of Trustees in the 2016-17 academic year.
 She has been teaching at Brooklyn Friends since 2008.
 She spent her first eight years at the school teaching Second Grade and this year will move to Middle School as a Fifth Grade Humanities teacher.
 During her time at Brooklyn Friends, Margaret has served on the School Affairs Committee, the Lower School Curriculum Committee, and as the clerk of the Lower School Overview Committee throughout the BFS NYSAIS accreditation process.
 Margaret has also facilitated various LGBTQ community events, including the photo exhibit People We Love and the Lower School Affinity group, Rainbow Sprinkles.
 Margaret is proud of the purposeful learning and critical imagination cultivated at Brooklyn Friends.
 She hopes that her stewardship on the Board of Trustees will allow her to support those things that are best about the school.
-Margaret lives in Brooklyn with her family, including her two-year-old son who begins at the Family Center this fall.
+Margaret lives in Brooklyn with her family, including her son in the Preschool at Brooklyn Friends.
 “Like all schools, Brooklyn Friends School represents the dream of a new society.
 What makes us special is that we are uniquely positioned to educate people who will go make that society.
 I believe we do!”

 Willie Mae Watkins “I am a Brooklyn College graduate with a BA in Economics.
 I have been self employed since 1988.
 Prior to self employment, I taught basic accounting and English in the GED program at Royal Business School.
 When looking for a school with a healthy curriculum, I was fortunate to find BFS.
 It was love at first visit for both my son and me.
 I am the parent of a BFS graduate, class of 2005.
 I am also a member of Brooklyn Monthly Meeting and strongly believe in Quaker principles, values and practices.
 I am also a member of the Community Engagement Team, a group whose mission is to prevent the closing of the Boys and Girls High School of Brooklyn.
 I am privileged and honored to be a trustee for the school.”